On today’s date in 1989, the Canadian Bank Note Company (CBN) printed Canada’s last $1 banknotes.

 Many other countries have been removing legal-tender status from old banknotes “for years,” according to the Bank of Canada.
 More than 20 central banks, including the Bank of England; Sweden’s Sveriges Riksbank; the Swiss National Bank; the Reserve Bank of New Zealand; and the European Central Bank, have the power to remove the legal-tender status.

 Because the government is indicating the notes will be redeemable at the Bank of Canada for an undisclosed amount of time, the impact on the general public should be “minimal,” Henry Nienhuis, then president of the Royal Canadian Numismatic Association, told CCN in 2019.

 “Even though they’re removing legal tender status, which is a first for Canada – and any first is going to cause some concern among collectors and the general public base – other countries do it on a pretty regular basis, it seems.
 As far as my understanding goes, they also leave the notes to be redeemable at the Bank of England for an undetermined amount of time,” he said.
 “In the same way that certain Charter banknotes today are redeemable at the Bank of Canada, I would expect that well into the future the current notes that are becoming non-legal tender will be redeemable at the Bank of Canada.”

 SCENES OF CANADA DESIGN

-Showing a tugboat in the midst of a broken log boom on the Ottawa River, was engraved by C. Gordon Yorke based on a 1963 photograph taken by Malak Karsh, brother of fellow photographer Yousuf Karsh.
+Showing a tugboat in the midst of a broken log boom on the Ottawa River, the reverse was engraved by C. Gordon Yorke based on a 1963 photograph taken by Malak Karsh, the brother of fellow photographer Yousuf Karsh.